What are Garden Sleepers?

 No, you don’t have to, however, some people choose for cosmetic purposes, for example, if they wish to maintain a consistent colour.
 Most wooden sleepers will naturally fade to a grey colour because of long-term exposure to the suns UV rays, which ages the wood.

-There are many common uses for sleepers including:
+There are many common things that sleepers for the garden can be used for including:

 - As the perimeter for ponds and garden features.